 There are several reasons why those who need addiction treatment may not seek help.
 This includes the reluctance to undergo withdrawal and the fear of being stigmatized.
 If you’re struggling with addiction in the workplace, your biggest fear may be losing your job if you ask for time off to receive treatment.

-However, thanks to the Family and Medical Leave Act (FMLA), you can take leave to go seek addiction treatment without fear of losing your job.
+However, thanks to the Family and Medical Leave Act (FMLA), you can take leave to go seek addiction treatment without the fear of losing your job.

 The Family and Medical Leave Act (FMLA)

 The FMLA is an act that was signed into law in 1993.
 It allows eligible employees to take up to 12 weeks of unpaid, job-protected leave annually within a twelve-month period.
 During this leave, the employees still have access to the medical and health benefits provided by their employer.
-This law aimed to balance the demands of the workplace with the needs of family lies by providing a provision where employees can seek leave to sort out personal or family health issues.
+This law aimed to balance the demands of the workplace with the needs of family by providing a provision where employees can seek leave to sort out personal or family health issues.

 Under the FMLA, you can take leave for these reasons:

 - To bond with an adopted or foster child within the first year of placement in your custody.